Pur3-MAlice/Pom-To-Do-Ro/README.md

 ### Who is Pom-to-do-ro For?

-Pom-to-do-ro is designed with a compassionate understanding of the diverse needs of users, especially those grappling with ADHD, executive dysfunction, or the overwhelming whirlwind of modern life - like myself.
+Pom-to-do-ro is designed for the diverse needs of users, especially those grappling with ADHD, executive dysfunction, or the overwhelming whirlwind of modern life - like myself.
 If you've ever felt the frustration of juggling multiple productivity apps, each catering to a specific need, Pom-to-do-ro is your all-in-one haven as it offers a holistic solution that understands the intricate interplay between habits, tasks, and time management, whilst also being an intuative design in a calming colour scheme.

 ### Why this app, why now?